scottshipman/scout_test/README.md

 - [Docker](https://www.docker.com/) (for the backend + MongoDB)
 - [Node.js](https://nodejs.org/) 18+ (for the frontend)

-You do **not** need PHP or Composer installed on your host — the backend and its dependencies are built and run entirely inside Docker.

 ## Setup Instructions

 ### 1. Start MongoDB